How to Make a Smooth Transition From Therapist to Coach

 That thought inspired Paperbell, the all-in-one client management software made for coaches.

 Paperbell runs your day-to-day processes, from payments and contract signing to scheduling, and more.
-It keeps all your client information in one place while conveniently linking your landing page to your client management system.
+It keeps all your client information in one place while conveniently linking your entire website to your client management system.

-Try Paperbell now for free with your first client.
+Try Paperbell now for free to transition to a coaching business with ease.

 By Annamaria Nagy